Researcher Development Concordat

-The Concordat for Researchers agreement was signed on in June 2008 and sets out the expectations and responsibilities of researchers, their managers, employers and funders.
+The revised Concordat for Researchers was launched on 12 September 2019 and sets out the expectations and responsibilities of researchers, their managers, employers and funders.
 It aims to increase the attractiveness and sustainability of research careers in the UK and to improve the quantity, quality and impact of research for the benefit of UK society and the economy.

 The key principles of the Concordat are:

-- researchers are equipped and supported to be adaptable and flexible in an increasingly diverse, mobile, global research environment
+Professional and career development are integral to enabling researchers to develop their full potential.
+Researchers must be equipped and supported to be adaptable and flexible in an increasingly diverse global research environment and employment market.